-Extras cover for optical, dental, physiotherapy and other such services can also be added to an Over 65s Health Insurance policy as required.
+If necessary, you can add extras cover for optical, dental, physiotherapy and other services to an over 65s health insurance policy.

 Why get seniors health insurance?

-Once you turn 65, you are considered to be a "senior" in the eyes of the government and may be eligible for a Commonwealth Seniors Health Care Card.
-You may have already had private health insurance for many years, but it may now be worth reviewing your circumstances and considering taking out seniors health insurance.
-There are several reasons why you might wish to do so:
+Once you turn 65, the government considers you a senior and you may be eligible for a Commonwealth Seniors Health Care Card.
+You may have already had private health insurance for many years, but it may be worth reviewing your circumstances and considering seniors health insurance.
+There are several reasons why seniors health insurance might be right for you:

-- Your health priorities are changing and rather than things like pregnancy cover, you now need cover for hip replacements, cardiac surgery and cataract removals.
+- Your health priorities are changing and rather than having cover for things like pregnancy, you now need cover for hip replacements, cardiac surgery and cataract removals.

-- Your personal circumstances are changing and you now want singles or couples health cover, as your children are no longer living at home.
+- Your personal circumstances are changing and you now need singles or couples health cover as your children are no longer living at home.

-- People over 65 receive a higher than average government rebate on private seniors health insurance and even higher when they’re over 70.
+- People over 65 receive a higher than average government rebate on private seniors health insurance and an even higher rebate when they’re over 70.

 Am I entitled to a rebate?

-No matter what age you are, if your income falls below a certain threshold you will receive a rebate from the Australian Government to help reduce the cost of your private health insurance premiums.
+No matter what age you are, if your income falls below a certain threshold, you will receive a rebate from the Australian government to help reduce the cost of your private health insurance premiums.
 Once you pass the age of 65, the rebate amount you are eligible to receive actually increases, which means you pay even less towards your private health cover.
-However, if you’re a high income earner, your age doesn’t matter - you won’t be eligible to receive any government rebate.
+However, if you’re a high income earner, your age doesn’t matter since you won’t be eligible to receive any government rebate.

-The private health insurance rebate allows you to access a higher level of cover that you otherwise might not be able to afford.
+The private health insurance rebate allows you to access a higher level of cover than you might otherwise be able to afford.
 The older you are, the more health risks you’re likely to face, so a higher level of health insurance cover can help reduce the financial impact of expensive medical costs.